IBM QRadar SIEM Consulting and Implementation for a US Public University

 3. Disabling unnecessary reports

-Scienesoft’s SIEM specialists identified about 20 unnecessary default reports.
-On the basis of the QLEAN report, they determined four of them to be the most resource-consuming.
+ScienceSoft’s SIEM specialists identified about 20 unnecessary default reports.
+On the basis of the QLean report, they determined four of them to be the most resource-consuming.
 Upon the agreement with the Customer, ScienceSoft’s SIEM specialists disabled four redundant reports to improve the system performance.

 4. Defining further steps to increase QRadar efficiency